 - Harry Potter and The Forbidden Journey

-On top of this, Danny has fantastic crown control and you really feel bubbled from the madness surrounding you.
+On top of this, Danny has fantastic crowd control and you really feel bubbled from the madness surrounding you.
 He also has some incredible knowledge of the park and the studios and regales you with tales and interesting titbits about the Rides, the park, and its development.
-Of course, you will probably get a different guide than Danny but all VIP Hosts are just as well informed and entertaining.
+Of course, you will probably get a different guide than Danny but all VIP Hosts are just as well-informed and entertaining.

-Unfortunately, the Simpsons Ride was down for refurbishment and the Mummy had a Technical fault while we were there, but we were able to get back later and ride it on the Express.
-Otherwise, these two would have been walk-ons aswell.
+Unfortunately, the Simpsons Ride was down for refurbishment and the Mummy had a Technical fault while we were there, but we were able to get back on later and ride using our Express Passes.
+Otherwise, these two would have been walk-ons as well.

 Overall this was the easiest, quickest, and most satisfying way to visit a theme park.
 We had most of the rides ticked off with zero queues and had an absolute blast.
 At this point, we think the VIP had probably been worth it, and we still had a whole heap of perks remaining including the main event the VIP Tour.